 No. The print card does not work on the copiers or the pay scanners.
 You will need to use dollars or coins.

 My instructor said I could find materials for class at the library.
 Do you have textbooks?
 What are reserves?

-Course reserves are textbooks, articles and other supplemental materials that instructors place on hold at the Library for their students.
+Course reserves are textbooks, articles, films and other supplemental materials that instructors place on hold at the Library for their students.
 Course reserve materials usually have a limited loan period to ensure availability to other students in the class.

 Course reserves are located at the Reserves Desk in the Main Campus Library, and in CHC 219.
 You may make photocopies of reserve materials in accordance with copyright law.

 How do I know if my instructor has put a book, textbook, articles or DVD on reserve?